ibmdbanalytics/ibmdbpy/blogs/use_case.md

 2. Launch a new Jupyter notebook from the [apache spark service.](https://console.ng.bluemix.net/docs/services/AnalyticsforApacheSpark/index.html)

 3. Import the package ibmdbpy ( If not installed, install it using pip command )
 ```
 !pip install --user ibmdbpy
 ```
 4. The first step is to setup a connection with the data source, which is dashDB in our case.
-   It can be done in two ways either with jdbc (For Linux and MAC users) or with odbc (For Windows users)
+   It can be done in two ways either with jdbc (For Linux and MAC users) or with odbc (For Windows users).
    In order to setup a JDBC connection , the connection parameters from dashDB can be used along with the login credentials.
 For a dashDB instance on Bluemix, the JDBC URL string can be found on the dashDB Connection Information page.